 About Hallstatt: There was a Hallstatt before there was a Rome and this dream of a Medieval town will make your heart melt.
 Hallstatt is compact, full of history, and an absolutely beautiful lakeside village.
 Just walking around the village streets can be amazing and we’ve put together a Free Hallstatt Walking Tour for you to follow to make sure you see all the top sights.
 The main highlights include the colorful Market Square, the creepy painted skulls of the Bone Chapel, the unique wooden headstones in the cemetery, and a boat ride on the lake.
 If you end up with extra time we also suggest visiting the World’s oldest Salt Mine sitting just above the city which over 7,000 years old.
 If you are more adventurous you can even take the alpine lift far above the village to explore the Giant’s Ice Caves.
 A guided tour through the cave is fun for the whole family and is nicely paired with the 5 Fingers Lookout.
 At the Lookout you can walk on a series of elevated platforms jutting out thousands of feet above the valley floor.
 After just a few hours in Medieval Hallstatt you’ll be leaving a part of yourself behind when you leave.

-Read Our Hallstatt Travel Guide: HERE.
+Read More: Our Hallstatt Travel Guide.

-13. Cinque Terre, Italy:
+14. Cinque Terre, Italy:

 About Cinque Terre: Clinging to wine terraced cliffs, the mulit-colored collection of 5 tiny town making up Cinque Terre are a Medieval delight.
 These magical fishing villages have been here for 1000s of years, but it was the fortifications added in the Middle Ages that helped them remain untouched.
 The sections of wall were built to keep pirates from sacking the towns which you can still see elements of today.
 We love touring the old towers, cobblestone street, lookout towers and of course eating.
 In addition to fresh sea food and wine the region is also known as the birthplace of pesto.
 In Cinque Terre it’s all about slowing making your way between the villages, eating, and relaxing.
 On our first visit we rented an apartment in the harbor of Vernazza, an it has left a lifelong impression.
 As you walk through the tight, traffic-free streets and look up at the brightly colored clusters of homes you’ll never want to leave.

-15. Chester England:
+15. Chester, England:

 About Chester: First established as an ancient Roman outpost, Chester’s prime location in Northwestern England helped it grew into a regional power in Medieval times.
 Huge sections of Chester were spared from WW2 bombs so the village’s black and white half-timber charm still shines brightly.
 Typically you have to go to small towns in Germany or France to see this type of architecture well preserved so it is refreshing to see it alive and well in England.
 Because the Duke of Westminster owns large parts of Chester extra effort has been given to taking care of its Medieval and Roman elements.
 One of the most enjoyable activities is walking along the old city walls and through the numerous restored gates throughout the city.

-Nearby Medieval Alternative: A bit South of Chester is the sleepy city of Warwick, known for its mighty Warwick Castle.
+Nearby Medieval Town: A bit South of Chester is the sleepy city of Warwick, known for its mighty Warwick Castle.
 The first castle structure was built in 1068 by William the Conqueror and over the following centuries it morphed in the impressive structure you see today.

 16. Città di San Marino, San Marino: